mwielgoszewski/www.tssci-security.com/archives/2007/02/25/tools-are-only-an-abstraction-use-the-right-one.rst

 public: 'yes'
 slug: tools-are-only-an-abstraction-use-the-right-one
 tags:
-- Tech
+- tech
-- Intelligence
+- intelligence
-- Security
+- security
 template: post.html
 title: Tools are only an abstraction, use the right one